Dartmouth-Data-Analytics-Core/RNA-seq-Primary-Data-Analysis-workshop-June-2021/Day-2/01-read-mapping.md

 **FLAG**:
 Encodes important information about the read, for example, is it a ***primary***, ***secondary***, or ***supplementary*** alignment.
 Since a single read will likely have a number of properties that we want to ***'flag'***, SAM files use a special way of encoding the FLAG field to pack as much information as possible into a single number.
 While we won't go into detail on this here, SAM/BAM file use a *bit-wise* system to combine information across flags into a **single integer**.
 I encourage you to go read more about FLAGs and how they are specified in the SAM/BAM documentation.

-The Broad institute provides an [excellent tool](https://broadinstitute.github.io/picard/explain-flags.html) for decomposing SAM flags into the proprties of the read that make up a specific `FLAG` value.
+The Broad institute provides an [excellent tool](https://broadinstitute.github.io/picard/explain-flags.html) for decomposing SAM flags into the properties of the read that make up a specific `FLAG` value.

 This command will provide basic information on FLAGs from samtools.
 ```bash
 samtools flags
 ```
-The values shown here relate the the [hexadecimal system](https://www.electronics-tutorials.ws/binary/bin_3.html)
+The values shown here relate to the [hexadecimal system](https://www.electronics-tutorials.ws/binary/bin_3.html)

 #### MAPQ:
 Corresponds to the quality of the mapping.
 These are calculated in the same way as the Phred scores `Q = -10 x log10(P)`, although are generally considered to be a best guess from the aligner.
 A MAPQ of 255 is used where mapping quality is not available.
 Some aligners also use specific values to represent certain types of alignments, which may affect use of downstream tools.